Spectrum of equivariant cohomology as a fixed point scheme: Reductive and arbitrary principally paired algebraic groups

-\begin{remark} We know $C_\geg(f)\subset \bb^-$ (Section \ref{sl2p}) and all the weights of the $\Hs^t$ action on $\bb^-$ are nonpositive (Lemma \ref{posint}).
-Therefore the argument as in Lemma \ref{lemcm} shows that $\ZZ_\Gs$ lies in $\Ss\times X_o$.
+\begin{remark} We know $C_\geg(f)\subset \bb^-$ (see Section~\ref{sl2p}) and all the weights of the $\Hs^t$ action on $\bb^-$ are non-positive (\textit{cf.} Lemma~\ref{posint}).
+Therefore, the argument as in Lemma~\ref{lemcm} shows that $\ZZ_\Gs$ lies in $\Ss\times X_o$.
 This means that for any computations we have to consider only an affine part $X_o$ of $X$. \end{remark}

-\begin{remark} In the spirit of Lemma \ref{nicefun} we can determine in the reductive case too what functions on $\ZZ_\Gs$ the particular Chern classes are mapped to.
+\begin{remark} In the spirit of Lemma~\ref{nicefun}, we can determine in the reductive case too what functions on $\ZZ_\Gs$ the particular Chern classes are mapped to.
 Assume that $\Ee$ is a $\Gs$-linearised vector bundle on $X$.
-Let $k$ be a non-negative integer and consider $c_k^\Gs(\Ee)\in H^*_\Gs(X) = H^*_\Ts(X)^\Ws$.
-If we first consider the map $\rho:H^*_\Ts(X)\to \C[\ZZ_\Bs]$ from Section \ref{sectionmap}, then from Lemma \ref{nicefun} we know for any $(\w,x)\in \ZZ_\Bs$ that
+Let $k$ be a non-negative integer, and consider $c_k^\Gs(\Ee)\in H^*_\Gs(X) = H^*_\Ts(X)^\Ws$.
+If we first consider the map $\rho\colon H^*_\Ts(X)\to \C[\ZZ_\Bs]$ from Section~\ref{sectionmap}, then from Lemma~\ref{nicefun} we know for any $(\w,x)\in \ZZ_\Bs$ that

 The map $\phi$ defined as

 maps $\ZZ_\Bs$ isomorphically to $\ZZ'$.
 Then $c_k^\Ts(\Ee)$ defines on $\ZZ'$ the function $\rho(c_k^\Ts(\Ee))\circ\phi^{-1}$ which satisfies

 As $\Ee$ is $\Gs$-invariant, this is equal to